How to Become a Math Learning Center Front Desk Assistant

 How to Become a Math Learning Center Learning Assistant

 Learning Assistants must be comfortable helping students at a wide range of levels of mathematics.
 You should be comfortable with topics including: factoring; properties of exponents; linear, quadratic, absolute value, rational, exponential, and logarithmic equations and their graphs; functions; trigonometry; and derivatives.
+While many Learning Assistants are students at Shoreline Community College, you do not have to be a current student to apply.

 You must have the following items before you can be hired: